FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 * commercial knowledge bases
  * highly inclusive
  * emphasis on breadth of coverage, not on clinical relevancy or severity of adverse events
- * conflits of interests: developped by editors directly or indirectly owned by pharmaceutical industry
+ * conflits of interests: directly or indirectly owned by pharmaceutical industry
 * FMF Interactions Committee
- * review
+ * review interactions
  * classify: relevance to setting, severity
- * reference (PubMed)
+ * Evidence Based Interactions: references (PubMed), levels of evidence (A,B,C,D)
  * at first focused on outpatient setting
  * lobby academic, governmental, institutional interactions committees
   * publish under free licenses